Welcome to Paris!

 – 112: Universal European Emergency Services number – works on all phones, even the non-European numbers

 – 114: Emergency calls (use if you have difficulty speaking or hearing as you can communicate by text or fax)

 – 119: Reporting child abuse

 Obtaining your driver’s license in France is a possibility, but we do not recommend obtaining it in Paris.
 First, it’s complicated, long and very expensive (1200/1500€).
 The advantage of a french license is that the it is valid throughout the whole word.

-When you arrive in France with a student visa or a working permit, you ara automaticly connected to the social security system.
-The goverment will provide the right of french social security but you have to make the demand: https://www.ameli.fr/hauts-de-seine
+When you arrive in France with a student visa or a working permit, you are automatically connected to the social security system.
+The government will provide the right of French social security but you have to make the demand: https://www.ameli.fr/hauts-de-seine

-You can also apply for a private heath insurance which are the “mutuelles”, we recommand :
+You can also apply for a private heath insurance which are the “mutuelles”, we recommend :